-What is Cortisol
+What is Cortisol Hormone

 Cortisol is a hormone that is produced by the body during times of stress.
 It controls metabolism and the sleep-wake cycle, among other functions.
-The body constantly monitors the level of this hormone, and either high or low levels can be harmful.
-Cortisol is responsible for many physiological changes, and is important in the “fight or flight” response.
+The body constantly monitors the level of this hormone, and either high or low levels can be harmful. is responsible for many physiological changes, and is important in the “fight or flight” response.

-Cortisol is produced by the adrenal glands on the top of the kidneys, and is responsible for controlling the body’s stress response.
+This hormone is produced by the adrenal glands on the top of the kidneys, and is responsible for controlling the body’s stress response.
 High levels of this hormone can affect many bodily functions, including the immune system, gastrointestinal tract, and brain.
 They can also lead to acne and weight gain.

-The good news is that you can reduce your levels of cortisol by eating a healthy diet and reducing stress.
+The good news is that you can reduce your levels of this hormone by eating a healthy diet and reducing stress.
 You can do this through a variety of means, including exercise, meditation, and journaling.
 You can also limit your intake of alcohol and caffeine, and eat an anti-inflammatory diet that is rich in antioxidants and healthy fats.
 Yoga is another great way to lower cortisol and relax your body.

 Cortisol levels have been linked to many illnesses in recent years, and they can lead to a variety of health problems.
 If they are out of balance, your body will become weak and more susceptible to illnesses.
 It may even lead to fatigue, nausea, and skin changes.
 Cortisol is a stress hormone that affects many systems of the body.